THE 5 BEST Hotels with Free Breakfast in Bath

 - These hotels with complimentary breakfast in Bath have a bar or lounge available on the premises:Dukes Bath - Traveller rating: 5/5The Royal Crescent Hotel & Spa - Traveller rating: 4.5/5

-- A front desk is staffed 24 hours per day at these hotels with complimentary breakfast in Bath:The Ayrlington - Traveller rating: 4.5/5Holiday Inn Express Bath, an IHG Hotel - Traveller rating: 4/5
+- A front desk is staffed 24 hours per day at these hotels with complimentary breakfast in Bath:The Ayrlington - Traveller rating: 4.5/5Holiday Inn Express Bath, An Ihg Hotel - Traveller rating: 4/5

 - Housekeeping services are available at the following hotels with complimentary breakfast in Bath:The Royal Crescent Hotel & Spa - Traveller rating: 4.5/5The Ayrlington - Traveller rating: 4.5/5